Faculty

 • Department of Pathology, Microbiology, and Immunology

-Research Interests: The Urbano Lab studies host-microbe interactions that involve the actin cytoskeleton.
+Research Interests: The Urbano Lab studies microbial-host interactions that involve the actin cytoskeleton.
 Immune signals such as IFN-g activate host cells to fight infection by stimulating expression of cellular defenses that include actin-binding proteins (ABPs).
-Our lab aims to characterize the functions of these ABPs in the context of the immune response to learn how actin-based immunity impacts microbial pathogenesis and pathogen clearance.
+Our lab aims to characterize the functions of these ABPs in the context of the immune response and learn how actin-based immunity impacts microbial pathogenesis and pathogen clearance.
 One area of active research involves the role of ABPs in microbial actin-based motility and cell-to-cell dissemination (Listeria, Shigella, Burkholderia, etc.).
 Additionally, ABPs are important components of the host cell adhesion and motility machinery.
 Here we aim to understand how immune activation modifies the mechanical properties of cells to mobilize to sites of infection, capture and eliminate microbes.

 Vet Med 3A, Rm.3327